Communication | Research

 - PhD candidate

-Science PhD candidates at the end of their first or beginning of their second year.
+PhD candidates (Science and LUMC) at the end of their first or beginning of their second year.

 In this course, we will hone in on the cornerstone of all scientific discourse: communication.
 Even though science as a discipline might be about amassing facts at a fast clip, science as discourse is about getting your message across.
 The overarching course aim is to arrive at a detailed inventory of effective principles that guide the various modes of science communication (research article, conference talk, science poster, etc.), thus ensuring that you will always be able to convey your message with crystalline clarity.
 Topics covered:

 - Writing up your research for publication: readability, cohesion and coherence, readers' perspective.

 - Presenting your research to an international audience: interaction, structure, intonation, pronunciation.